jjablonski-it/simple-blog/README.md

 ## Demo

-You can find working heroku app [here](https://posts-with-auth.jjablonski-it.vercel.app/).
+You can find working app [here](https://posts-with-auth.jjablonski-it.vercel.app/).

 `I don't check posts in any way, so at the moment everyone can add whatever they want.`